 Aura Parental Controls plans

-- Ultimate Family: The Ultimate Family plan allows you to protect up to five adults from identity theft and it includes credit monitoring, reports, and scores.
+- Family: Stepping it up to $25.00/mo (billed annually), the Family plan allows you to protect up to five adults and unlimited children from identity theft and includes credit monitoring, reports, and scores.
 Parental controls don’t change with this plan, but it does add Social Security monitoring for children and the ability to freeze children’s credit with all three credit bureaus.

 Qustodio plans